EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

       <div class="row-fluid">
         <div class="span6 offset1">
           <div class="post-body">
-            <p>Nestled in northern Berkeley in an affluent neighborhood rife with fine dining called the Gourmet Ghetto, between an Andronico's and a Safeway whose close vicinity seems to be making a subtle statement about the diverging local demographics, stands The Cheese Board Collective, a worker cooperative comprising a half-cheese shop, half-bakery store called "The Cheese Board" and the much beloved pizzeria known as "Cheese Board Pizza".</p>
+            <p>Nestled in northern Berkeley in an affluent neighborhood rife with fine dining called the Gourmet Ghetto, between an Andronico’s and a Safeway whose close vicinity seems to be making a subtle statement about the diverging local demographics, stands The Cheese Board Collective, a worker cooperative comprising a half-cheese shop, half-bakery store called “The Cheese Board” and the much beloved pizzeria known as “Cheese Board Pizza”.</p>

-            <p>Cheese Board Pizza is a unique venue, but a stranger pizzeria still (in an oddly endearing way): it's open from Tuesday to Saturday at strict lunch and dinner hours, it usually features live musical acts who play to patrons and passing pedestrians alike, and it only serves one kind of vegetarian pizza per day, no substitutions allowed.
-You can purchase a slice of the day's cheesy creation for $2.50, a half pizza at $10, or a whole for double that.</p>
+            <p>Cheese Board Pizza is a unique venue, but a stranger pizzeria still (in an oddly endearing way): it’s open from Tuesday to Saturday at strict lunch and dinner hours, it usually features live musical acts who play to patrons and passing pedestrians alike, and it only serves one kind of vegetarian pizza per day, no substitutions allowed.
+You can purchase a slice of the day’s cheesy creation for $2.50, a half pizza at $10, or a whole for double that.</p>

             <p>Lines stretching for a few blocks from the door are a common sight at the Cheese Board Pizza, especially during peak hours at lunch; though much to my surprise, the wait is never unbearably long, and taking in the sight of the crowds and smells wafting from the kitchen as live jazz plays in the background has come to define as much of the Cheese Board experience as the pizza itself.</p>
           </div>